raken15/BasicFullStackReactCsharp/README.md

 - **CORS Enabled:** Ensures secure cross-origin requests between the client and server.
 - **Swagger Documentation:** Offers interactive API documentation to facilitate testing and development.
 - **Vite-Powered Frontend:** Enables rapid development, hot module replacement, and optimized builds.
+- **Exception Filter and Error handling:** used exceptions `throws`, `try-catch`, and exception filter to handle the exceptions and unexpected behavior in the code.

 ---